Virginio Arias

-Virginio Arias Cruz (8 December 1855, Ránquil - 17 January 1941, Santiago de Chile) was a Chilean sculptor and art teacher.
+Virginio Arias Cruz (8 December 1855, Ránquil, Chile – 17 January 1941, Santiago, Chile) was a Chilean sculptor and educator, who served as the director of the Academy of Painting from 1900 to 1911.

 Life and work

 He was born to a humble family, and originally worked in the fields.
 His artistic education began in Concepción, at the age of twelve, when he took lessons from a sculptor named Tomás Chávez.
 When he was nineteen, he became one of the most outstanding students of Nicanor Plaza, who took him to Paris in 1875.
-The following year, he enrolled at the Academy of Fine Arts, where he studied with François Jouffroy, Alexandre Falguière and Jean-Paul Laurens.
+The following year, he enrolled at the Beaux-Arts de Paris, where he studied with François Jouffroy, Alexandre Falguière and Jean-Paul Laurens.
 He remained in Paris until 1890.